fluxcd/community/GOVERNANCE.md

 - If an objection is raised through the Lazy Consensus process, Deciders work together to seek an agreeable solution.
 - If Consensus can not be reached, but a decision must be made, the next step is try to attempt to agree that a vote should be called.
   This is important, as it gives dissenting views a chance to request more information or raise further points.
-  If Deciders are the Oversight Committee, part of that responsibility is the final point of escalation, so agreeing to a vote is assumed if timeline doesn't allow the consensus process to continue.
+  If Deciders are the [Oversight Committee], part of that responsibility is the final point of escalation, so agreeing to a vote is assumed if timeline doesn't allow the consensus process to continue.
-- If Deciders are Repository Maintainers, and they can't agree on calling a vote, they may escalate to the Oversight Committee.
+- If Deciders are Repository [Maintainers], and they can't agree on calling a vote, they may escalate to the [Oversight Committee].
   This should only be done at this stage if:
   1. An unmovable deadline is threatened by continuing the Consensus process; or
   2. A Decider feels there is unreasonable blocking of both reaching Consensus and agreeing to a vote.